-Graduates of CoARC accredited, advanced practitioner-level associate degree programs in respiratory therapy at a regionally accredited college or university are eligible to apply for advanced standing in the respiratory therapy baccalaureate degree program.
-These applicants must meet all program admissions requirements and standards.
-If admitted, they would be enrolled in the fourth year of the program's professional program curriculum.
+Graduates of CoARC accredited associate degree programs in respiratory therapy at a regionally accredited college or university are eligible to apply for advanced standing in the respiratory therapy baccalaureate degree program.
+These applicants must meet all program admissions requirements and standards, and must comply with university policies regarding transfer credit.
+If admitted, they would be enrolled in the fourth year of the program's professional curriculum.
 Students who wish to apply for advanced standing must contact the program director for available options.